plandes/deepnlp/README.md

 * The [Clickbate Text Classification] is the best example to start with because the only code consists of is the corpus reader and a module to remove sentence chunking (corpus are newline delimited headlines).
+It was also uses [resource libraries], which greatly reduces complexity, where as the other examples do not.
 Also see the [Jupyter clickbate classification notebook].

 * The [Movie Review Sentiment] trained and tested on the [Stanford movie review] and [Cornell sentiment polarity] data sets, which assigns a positive